 PENCIL Partners are Nashville-area businesses, organizations, and faith communities that partner with a Nashville public school.
 PENCIL Partners volunteer time and other resources to help children achieve academically, develop life skills, and make a successful transition from school to career.

-There are over 750 PENCIL partnerships in Davidson County that serve nearly 80,000 children in Metropolitan Nashville Public Schools (MNPS).
+There are over 820 PENCIL partnerships in Davidson County that serve more than 80,000 children in Metropolitan Nashville Public Schools (MNPS).
 PENCIL Partners include Nashville’s largest employers as well as small businesses, professional and neighborhood groups, retailers, faith communities, and university student organizations.

 How It Works